 Over the years I’ve come to realize that it’s not enough to just know someone else’s rate and compare that to yourself and what you have to offer.
 Pricing your services and charging what you’re worth takes into account your experience, what you’re offering, how long you’ll take to complete your offering and so much more.
 When a client argues with your pricing, they are usually not your ideal client and don’t understand the value of the service you’re offering.

 During the episode, I also share my personal relationship with money and how my upbringing has affected that.
 I also go into detail about how I’m reevaluating and repairing my money mindset.
-If you’re trying to establish a healthier relationship with money and become more accustomed to charge what you’re worth, I strongly recommend the book: You Are a Badass at Making Money: Master the Mindset of Wealth by Jen Sincero.
+If you’re trying to establish a healthier relationship with money and become more accustomed to charging what you’re worth, I strongly recommend the book: You Are a Badass at Making Money: Master the Mindset of Wealth by Jen Sincero.

 - You need to focus on your money mindset.
-Find out what’s holding you back?
+Find out what’s holding you back.
 Explore your relationship with money.

-- Collaborate in your industry – Find out what others in your area are doing?
+- Collaborate in your industry – Find out what others in your area are doing.
 Actively pursue community and don’t think of it as competition.
 You will find people to encourage you to charge more money so that you’re fair to yourself.